GiulianoDiLorenzo/CPAC_2024-25/labs/lab2_reactive_agents/preliminary/README.md

-# Prelinary operations for second laboratory
+# Preliminary operations for LAB 2

-This guide describes some preliminary operations that you need for lab 2 of the course.
+This guide describes some preliminary operations that you need for LAB 2 of the course.
 This will guarantee everybody will have an environment ready for the class.

 For any problem, ask in the #helpme channel in the slack and I will try to help you out.

-# Super collider
+## SuperCollider
-Follow these steps to make sure you can use a super collider instrument.
+Follow these steps to make sure you can use a SuperCollider instrument.

 1. download supercollider from https://supercollider.github.io/downloads.html and install it